jrnickell/smash-up-die-nasty/Constitution.md

 Each team will use the following starting positions in year one:
 1 QB, 2 RB, 2 WR, 1 TE, 1 Flex (RB/WR), 1 DT, 1 DE, 1 LB, 1 DB (CB/S), 1 K.
 Beyond the 12 starting positions, each team will have 18 bench slots and 3 injured reserve slots.
-Most league rosters will exceed the mandated roster limit at the end of the rookie draft.
-Each year, after the rookie draft, owners will be responsible for trimming their roster to make room for their new draft picks at their discretion.
-Owners may add draft picks to their taxi squad if space is available.
-If an owner prefers keeping their existing players over any drafted players, the unwanted players will be moved to the free agent pool.

 We will be moving to the Sleeper app in year two.
 At that time, we will expand the roster:
 1 QB, 2 RB, 2 WR, 1 TE, 1 Flex (RB/WR), 1 DT, 1 DE, 2 LB, 1 DB (CB/S), 1 K.